Top Holiday Ideas

 Makgadikgadi Salt Pans

 Makgadikgadi region in Botswana is famous for the various salt pans (dried beds of ancient lakes) that are mostly barren stretches of lands but are home to a few unique flora and fauna that have learned to survive for years on the minimal amount of water.
-The famous baobab trees and the unique wildlife surrounding the pans are a sight to behold.
+It is also famous for its baobab trees and the unique wildlife surrounding the salt pans are a sight to behold.